 Students intending to apply to the social work program should make an appointment with a social work advisor early in their academic career to assure they understand the requirements for admissions.
 Application for admission to the program is typically completed in the spring semester of the traditional sophomore year.
 Students should consult their advisor about applying.
-Students should sign a major by the end of their sophomore year.
-Signing a major does not guarantee admission to the Bachelor of Social Work Program.
+Students should declare a major by the end of their sophomore year.
+Declaring a major does not guarantee admission to the Bachelor of Social Work Program.
 A minor in Social Work is not available.

 Total: 48 semester hours

 Note: The student will enroll in SWK 470 AND SWK 480 consecutively within two years of completing the course prerequisites.

 Note: SWK 450 is approved for offering as WI.

 Systematic introduction to the field of sociology, its theories, concepts, and methods.
 Explores social relationships within the context of social structure.
 This course may be offered in an online or hybrid format.
 (University Program Group III-B: Studies in Social Structures)